 We classify our outstanding warrants to purchase shares of our Series A-2 convertible preferred stock as liabilities on our condensed consolidated balance sheets at their estimated fair value as the underlying convertible preferred stock is classified as temporary equity.
 At the end of each reporting period, changes in the estimated fair value during the period are recorded as a component of other income (expense), net.
-We recognized changes in the fair value of our warrant liability until the warrants were exercised on May 4, 2022 prior to the completion of our IPO.
+We will continue to recognize changes in the fair value of our warrant liability until the warrants are exercised, expire, or qualify for equity classification.
+The warrants provide that, unless earlier exercised by the holders thereof, they will automatically be exercised on a net basis in connection with an initial public offering.
+The warrants were exercised on May 4, 2022 prior to the completion of our IPO.